 Joseph Pilates created the Pilates method for the goal of conditioning both body and mind to function at peak efficiency such that the whole is greater than the sum of its parts.
 Pilates, originally referred to as Contrology, is the synchrony of body, mind, and spirit for the purpose of acquiring complete control over ones own body.
-The Pilates method adheres to the safe progression of fitness development: stabilization and centration of the joint, followed by muscular endurance, range of motion, strength, and ending with dynamic movement.
+The Pilates method adheres to the safe progression of physical fitness development: stabilization and centration of the joint, followed by muscular endurance, range of motion, strength, and culminating with dynamic movement.

 The Pilates method is an excellent exercise discipline suited for all levels physical fitness.
 It acts as a great complement to the conditioning of any other sport as it is a system that improves upon functional fitness and foundational movement patterns.
 This exercise method aims to strengthen every muscle in the body to develop the body uniformly, correct wrong postures, restore physical vitality, invigorate the mind, and elevate the spirit.